eLearners is a non-government, privately sponsored website

 Is there a limit as to how many courses I can take at once?

 Yes.
 Your base's education officer can limit your course load.
 Also, keep in mind that TA is approved on a course-by-course basis.
 Each class you plan to take must be approved, even if taken during the same semester.

-For more general information on tuition assistance, visit: militaryonesource.mil/voluntary-education-service-members?content_id=268274
+For more general information on military tuition assistance, visit: militaryonesource.mil/voluntary-education-service-members?content_id=268274

 Army TA Information